bia-pain-bache/BPB-Worker-Panel/docs/en/docs/installation/pages-manual.md

 Click `Create`, assign a desired name, and click `Add`.

 Return to the `Workers & Pages` section and open your Pages project.
-Go to the `Settings` section, as shown below:
+Go to the `Binding` section, as shown below:

 ![Pages Application](../images/settings-functions.jpg)